magepal/magento2-custom-shipping-rate/README.md

 Want to add order package tracking to your Magento store?
 Learn more about our [Order Shipment Tracking for Magento 2](https://www.magepal.com/order-shipment-tracking-for-magento-2.html) extension.

 ### Custom Shipping Rate for Admin Order
 Whether you are creating a new order or canceling and rewriting existing orders in Magento Admin, our admin shipping extension gives you the ability to apply a custom shipping rate, method, and description to any order.
 This free extension is essential for businesses that do a lot of phone orders or mail orders and want to offer special shipping cost for individual customers.
-With our admin shipping plugin extension changing shipping amount for a particular order is as easy as enter the shipping amount instead of choosing predefined standard shipping rates and invoice your customer as you would with any standard shipping rate.
+With our admin shipping plugin extension changing shipping amount for a particular order is as easy as entering the shipping amount instead of choosing predefined standard shipping rates and invoice your customer as you would with any standard shipping rate.

 ![Magento2 Custom Shippiing Rate Admin](https://image.ibb.co/ijTPtH/Custom_Shipping_Rate_for_Magento2_by_Magepal.gif)